sainnhe/khn/content/first-step/setup-your-code-editor.md

   Install [alefragnani.Bookmarks](https://marketplace.visualstudio.com/items?itemName=alefragnani.Bookmarks) and add `"bookmarks.saveBookmarksInProject": true` to your settings.json, so bookmarks will be stored in a file named `.vscode/bookmarks.json` in the current working directory.

-  Then you can download the bookmark files used by this book, and put them in the project root, which is the source code of the kernels that we'll obtain later.
+  Then you can download the bookmark file and put it in the project root as `.vscode/bookmarks.json`, where the project is the source code of the kernels that we'll obtain later.
 Reopen your code editor, and you can see the bookmarks.

   The download URLs are listed below: